42Crunch/resources/README.md

 ## CI/CD resources

-The `cicd/42c-conf-examples` contains examples on fine-tuning the CI/CD integration of API Contract Security Audit using the configuration file `42c-conf.yaml`.
+The `cicd/42c-conf-examples` directory contains examples on fine-tuning the CI/CD integration of API Contract Security Audit using the configuration file `42c-conf.yaml`.

 The directory provides examples on each option you can add to the configuration file to change how the integration plugin behaves.
 Pick the ones you like and compile them into a configuration file of your own.